 If you are in-store, take the trousers off the hanger and take a look at the shape.
 If you are ordering online, look at all the photos available.
 Most websites will show the trousers on a model as well as a flat-lay image, where you can see the shape of the trouser.
 It’s also a good idea to read the reviews when you are shopping online.
 You can get lots of information about how they fit from other people’s feedback.

-If you are conscious of your tummy and you prefer to wear your tops loose and over your waistband, (rather than tucking in), a very flattering style is a waistband with a flat front and a side or a back zip.
+If you are self-conscious of your tummy and you prefer to wear your tops loose and over your waistband, (rather than tucking in), a very flattering style is a waistband with a flat front and a side or a back zip.
 This creates a lovely smooth, flat tummy for your top to sit on.
 Phase 8 always have flat fronted options in stock and they have enough stretch in them that they seem work for lots of different body types.
 I recommend them to my clients often.
 There are slimmer cuts available too.

 Pockets and other details